Keep your apps connected across private and public cloud environments

 Service Bus Relay solves the challenges of communicating between on-premises applications and the outside world by allowing on-premises web services to project public endpoints.
 Systems can then access these web services, which continue to run on-premises from anywhere on the planet.

-A feature of Service Bus currently in preview is the Notification Hub.
-This provides a simple, scalable way to send out push notifications to apps on popular mobile platforms without needing to understand or directly interface with the many notification mechanisms for each platform.
+Notification Hubs provide a simple, scalable way to send out push notifications to apps on popular mobile platforms without needing to understand or directly interface with the many notification mechanisms for each platform.

 Windows Azure Queue service is used for reliable, persistent messaging between applications.
 You can use Queues to transfer messages between applications or services in Windows Azure.
 Queues store messages that may be read by any client who has access to the storage account.
 A queue can contain an unlimited number of messages, each of which can be up to 64KB in size.
 Queues are assessable via REST services from anywhere via the internet, and supports .NET, Java and Node.JS client libraries.